 status is issued to students:

-- Whose term grade point average is 1.00 ?
-1.99 in two consecutive semesters of attendance, even if the cumulative grade point average remains above the minimum required after the respective semester of attendance for good academic standing; or
+- Whose term grade point average is 1.00 to 1.99 in two consecutive semesters of attendance, even if the cumulative grade point average remains above the minimum required after the respective semester of attendance for good academic standing; or

 - Who were placed on academic dismissal, appealed, and were re-admitted by the SALC for the next term of attendance.